 24. It is understood that on the Madventure London to Sydney Overland expedition the section of the expedition that travels through EU countries is provided to you free of charge.
 You will not have to pay any additional fee to travel through EU countries with us but it is understood that we do not operate for hire and reward in these areas.
 We do this purely as a legality in order to operate our specialised overland vehicle in these areas legally.

-26. The information given in the brochure and other literature supplied is given in good faith but no warranty is given that it is correct.
+28. The information given on the website, in the brochure and other literature supplied is given in good faith but no warranty is given that it is correct.

-28. Your contract is with Madventure Limited, a company registered in England and Wales whose registered office is at 93 Lashford Lane, Dry Sandford, Abingdon, Oxfordshire, OX136EB (Company No. 6809461 ).
+30. Your contract is with Madventure Limited, a company registered in England and Wales (Company No. 6809461) whose registered office is at 93 Lashford Lane, Dry Sandford, Abingdon, Oxfordshire, OX13 6EB.

 We recommend a budget of £100 – £120 per person per week to live comfortably during this expedition.
 This budget should cover day to day things like lunches, snacks, soft drinks, meals when not camping, the odd few beers, etc.

 Budget approximately £1000 for your visas, security clearances and letters of invitation.